symmetryinvestments/concurrency/README.md

 - `loopStream`.
 Takes a struct with a `loop` function and calls that with an `emit` and `stopToken` while ensuring the struct is alive during that.
 - `fromStreamOp`.
 Constructs a full Stream given only a templated OperationalState.
 Allows passing in custom values into the OperationalState's constructor.
 Since Streams build on Senders they require a bit of boilerplate to setup, this helper eliminates that.

+## Scheduler

+Schedulers create Senders that run on specific execution contexts.
+A Sender can query a Receiver to get a Scheduler and from there can schedule additional tasks to be ran immediately or after a certain Duration.

+`sync_wait` automatically inserts a `LocalThreadScheduler` with a timingwheels implementation to fulfull the Scheduler contract.
+This means that by default any Sender can schedule timers that run on the thread that awaits the whole chain.

+For testing purposes there is a `ManualTimeScheduler` which can be used to advance the timingwheels manually.

 ## Nursery

 A place where Senders can be awaited in.
 Senders placed in the Nursery are started only when the Nursery is started.